Combatd/Hybrid_Cloud_Foundations/README.md

 * As centralized storage increased in sophistication, it also brought increased complexity via concepts like SAN fabrics, WWPNs, RAID groups,volumes, spindle counts, and so on.
 * The flexibility to add storage separately from computing meant that scaling was also uneven – storage was scaled in large blocks, while servers were scaled in smaller increments.
 * This resulted in large CapEX commitments when storage was needed.
 Since storage was purchased in large blocks, it could sometimes take years to fill the available disk space, resulting in very long time to value.

+### Legacy IT: x86 Virtualization
+* Virtualization uses an abstraction layer and resource scheduler called a hypervisor to run virtual machines on shared hardware resources.
+Virtual machines, or VMs, can be run at 80% or higher resource utilization without contention, solving one of the major problems of distributed and 3-tier architecture.

+* x86 hardware is a good fit for virtualization because, since the mid 2000s, each generation of the x86 processor has added features to improve virtualization performance.
+The latest generation supports virtualized network, storage, and server infrastructure, with performance that matches dedicated Application Specific Integrated Circuit, or ASIC-based hardware.

+Advantages
+* The ability to utilize 80% or more of the available infrastructure resources meant that businesses also experienced huge ROI gains with drastically lower TCO.
+* An added benefit was that VMs could be moved between hosts without downtime, and operational processes such as cloning, deployment, backup, and recovery of servers and applications were simplified.

+Disadvantages
+* VM sprawl and the need for high availability resulted in high demands on storage and network resources.
+* If VM sprawl goes unmanaged, it can result in more complexity and increased costs.
+* Mixed environments – which include both virtualized and non-virtualized workloads – can result in even more management complexity.